Misdiagnosis Malpractice – Cancer & Heart Disease Lawsuits

 You are reading a sub-page describing malpractice when a doctor misdiagnoses or fails to diagnose a patient’s condition.
 Return to this website’s main medical malpractice lawyers page.

 One quarter of all medical malpractice lawsuits allege that a doctor or a nurse failed to diagnosis the patient’s condition correctly.
+Unfortunately, studies of medical negligence have found that the rate of misdiagnosis has not decreased over time.
 The most common types of misdiagnosis cases involve the failure to diagnose cancer or the signs and symptoms of a heart attack.

 In a delayed diagnosis case, a plaintiff alleges that a hospital, doctor or nurse was negligent when they failed to recognize that the patient had a serious medical condition, most commonly cancer.
 Colorectal, breast and prostate cancer are so common, and tragically so frequently undiagnosed, that health insurance and malpractice insurance companies have put together screening and treatment management algorithms for physicians to follow when treating at-risk patients.
 For other cancers, such as cervical, lung and skin cancer, often a simple blood test would have revealed anemia or increased white blood cells, or testing of the urine or stool (such as guaiac test) would have revealed the presence of blood, both of which can indicate the presence of pre-cancerous cells or cancerous tumors which can then be examined in a biopsy to determine if the growth is benign or malignant.
 Read more about undiagnosed colorectal cancer, prostate cancer, and breast cancer malpractice lawsuits.